build-on-aws/content/tutorials/build-your-own-translator-app-in-less-30-min/index.md

 The process demonstrated how easy it is to integrate AWS AI through AWS Lambda functions.
 With some coding knowledge, anyone can build sophisticated applications like language translation and speech synthesis.

 Experimenting hands-on is the best way to gain skills.
 Though translation apps already exist, creating your own solution drives learning.
 Building things yourself matters more than whether it's already been done.

-Overall, this project exemplified how AWS lets us rapidly turn ideas into reality.
-With knowledge and the right tools, we can create apps that make a difference in the world.
-Coding skills combined with AWS services are a powerful toolkit for building the future.

-The takeaway is if you can imagine it, you can build it with AWS.
-This project expanded you skills while creating something meaningful.

 ### 🚀 Continue Learning